 Perhaps, cultural factors, like those I was exposed to in East Germany, have a significant influence on the use and abuse of substances.
 Alcohol functions as the primary social drug in many Western cultures and it is possible that social drinking has contributed to alcoholism being one of the most cost-intensive diseases of the industrial age!
 It has been scientifically noted that different relationships with any substance can create a physiological and/or psychological reward pattern.
 This will influence the structure of use that can develop into abuse, but also increases the likelihood of addiction.

 Furthermore, in scientific cross-cultural evaluations, the repeated use of psychoactive substances for religious rites is linked to a low level of harm.
 For instance, tobacco is considered an important plant by many South American tribes.
-For North American indigenous people tobacco is also a very sacred plant.
+For North American indigenous people, tobacco is also a very sacred plant.
 Tobacco functions with all Native Americans as a primary vehicle to communicate with “Great Spirit,” which could be loosely understood as what many Western people refer to as God.
-On the contrary in most Western cultures, smoking of tobacco is generally not associated with spiritual intentions.
-The intentions on the cigarette packs remind the users of cancer, tumors, deaths and so forth.
-Overall, people still consume it rather automatically, with compulsion, and without thinking of the consequences or their concept of what they consider sacred.
+On the contrary, in most Western cultures, smoking of tobacco is generally not associated with spiritual intentions.
+The cigarette packs remind the users of cancer, tumors, deaths, and so forth.
+Overall, people still consume it rather automatically, with compulsion, and without thinking of their concept of what they consider sacred.

 What constitutes a sacred medicinal plant for some cultures has become a rampant health issue for others!
 Sadly today, tobacco, with the introduction of cigarettes, marketing strategies, and a massively increased consumption as a result, has become, after alcohol, the most widely consumed drug in the world.
 Among psychoactive substances, tobacco is responsible for serious health damage worldwide.
 Tobacco is only one example of many other plants that have widely been used by indigenous people as medicine for healing purposes.
 Other examples are opium that dates back thousands of years to the Mesopotamian civilization where it was never considered to be a dangerous substance.
 But when the isolated chemical compounds were introduced to Western culture in the forms of heroin and morphine, they became major issues!
 Morphine causes many secondary addictions when patients leave hospitals after treatment.